SuperSpyTX/Hack-Yak/README.md

-**NOTE(9/3/15): Please stop contacting me in regards to Yik Yak.
-You guys had a better chance back in 2014.
-Why now?
-I'm not interested in any work towards Yik Yak anymore, despite being an evil organization.
-If you would like me to do something *other* than Yik Yak, then please use my contact form at http://jkrau.se/contact-me/.**

 **NOTE: This API is severely outdated & crap ton of things have changed since this API was instated (this is a year old!).
 Until further documentation is done, this will stay outdated.**

 Hack Yak